m477h411-M/Voicebox/README.md

 **Built-in (Kokoro), the free one.** Local, offline, no accounts, no per-word costs, and honestly a bit computer-sounding.
 The default voice is `bm_lewis`, a British male with exactly the butler register.
 Around 60 voices ship free; set `voice` in `backtalk.json` (the first letter picks the language: `a` is American, `b` is British, and there are Spanish, French, Hindi, Italian, Japanese, Portuguese, and Chinese voices too).

 **ElevenLabs, the natural one.** The human-sounding voice most people actually want, on your own API key.
 The free tier is enough to audition it; day-to-day talking runs on the paid starter plan.
 The wizard walks the whole thing with you: account, key into the keychain, then an audition of real voices through backtalk's own mouth until one fits.
 Want the exact voice from my videos?
 It's called **Tarquin** in the ElevenLabs voice library: search it by name and you're done hunting.
 Under the hood it is: set `elevenlabs.enabled` and your `voice_id` in the config, and have `ffmpeg` installed. **The key never goes in a file.** On macOS, seed it into the Keychain once with `security add-generic-password -a "$USER" -s backtalk-elevenlabs -T /usr/bin/security -w` (it prompts for the secret) and backtalk reads it from there.
 Linux: `secret-tool store --label backtalk service backtalk-elevenlabs`.
 The `ELEVENLABS_API_KEY` environment variable works as a last resort, but an export in a shell profile is a plaintext key on disk; the keychain is the grown-up path.
 Kokoro stays wired in as the automatic fallback, so if the cloud fails the voice degrades instead of going mute, and `logs/backtalk.log` records why.

-## Give it a face (optional)

-backtalk writes tiny state files while it listens, thinks, and speaks, so anything can watch them and react in real time.

-- **[ai-visualizer](https://github.com/jaredrhod/ai-visualizer)** is the matching face: four full-screen visualizers, including the living circuit board from my videos.
-Point its `bus_dir` at this folder (or set `signals_dir` here to its folder) and it performs your actual conversation, idling, listening, thinking, and speaking along with the voice.
-- **[barehands](https://github.com/jaredrhod/barehands)**: point `barehands_state_dir` at its `state/` folder and the on-screen ring becomes your agent's face, breathing while idle, spinning while thinking, and pulsing with the voice while it talks.

-Mind ([ai-memory-vault](https://github.com/m477h411-m/ai-memory-vault)), mouth (this), face (ai-visualizer),

-## The fine print that matters

 - **Usage:** every spoken turn is a real Claude Code turn, so a long voice session uses your plan the same way a long typing session does.
 The config pins the fast model tier on purpose; it's most of the speed, and it's the lighter draw.
 - **Permissions: ask first, auto-approve by choice.** The default is `"ask"`: gated actions get a spoken permission check, answered by voice or by typing, and silence for about 75 seconds means no. `"bypassPermissions"` is auto-approve: the agent acts without asking, exactly like a terminal session with approvals off.
 Never hand-edit the file to switch; tell your agent to change it (takes effect the next time the voice line starts), or say "stop asking for permission" / "start asking again" in a voice session for a flip that happens immediately and saves itself.